rivie13/studio5000-AI-Assistant/README.md

 ### Alternative: Using Cursor IDE

 If you're using Cursor IDE, the MCP server is available by default when working in this project workspace.
 The server will automatically use environment variables if set, or you can configure it manually in Cursor's MCP settings.
+Highly recommend using Cursor IDE for this project. and setting it up with cursor mcp settings (mcp.json)

 ## 🛠️ Available AI Tools